College of Forestry

 This project is completed.

-The objectives of the research are multi-phased and include:
+The objectives of the research were multi-phased and included:

 2. Determine how different future climate change scenarios may alter the habitat suitability and potential distribution of ventenata in the BME.
 Research question: How might climate change alter the ventenata invasion?

 3. Examine and describe ventenata dynamics in scablands and open areas.
 A. Examine the post-fire response of ventenata to recent wildfires.
-Research questions: Does fire exacerbate ventenata populations?
+Research questions Does fire exacerbate ventenata populations?
 Is the response related to fire severity, pre-fire invasion levels, or environmental conditions?
 B. Characterize ventenata populations along open area/forested edges in invaded areas that have not burned.
-Research questions: What do open area/forested edges look like with respect to spread of ventenata into the forested understory?
-Does ventenata invasion result in fuel connectivity at these edges?
+Research questions